Lisbon's airport is named after a general of the Portuguese Air Force, who founded national airline TAP Air Portugal

 Terminal 1 is for all arrivals and for both international and domestic departures, while terminal 2 is for departures of the low-cost airlines.
 The two terminals are linked by a free shuttle.

-Airport facilities include duty-free shops, car rental agencies, a tourist information office, ATMs, and cafés.
+Airport facilities include duty-free shops, car rental agencies, a tourist information office, ATMs, restaurants, and cafés.